Price Localization: How Subscription Businesses Unlock International Revenue

 Growth at Codecademy, $10M → $50M ARR

-Meanwhile, a potential subscriber in Brazil looks at the price, does the conversion in their head, realizes it's 20% of their weekly salary, and closes the tab.
+Here's what that actually looks like.
+A potential subscriber in Brazil sees $29, does the conversion in their head, realizes it's 20% of their weekly salary, and closes the tab.
 A developer in India sees the same price and thinks, "I'll find the free alternative."
 A customer in Nigeria doesn't even get that far — the price is so disconnected from local purchasing power that it feels like it was never meant for them.

 That's not a conversion problem.
 That's a pricing architecture problem.
 And it's costing you revenue in every market outside your home country.